CMSgov/cms-ars-3.1-moderate-aws-foundations-cis-overlay/README.md

 - sns_topics
 - sns_subscriptions
 ```
-The generated attributes __must be reviewed carefully__ and can be placed in the attributes.yaml file required for the inspec run.
+The generated attributes __must be reviewed carefully__.
+Only __valid__ channels and sns items should be placed in the attributes.yml file.

 Usage:
 ```